zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 ### 5.1.
 Core Network Configuration ###

 The docker-compose file has configuration parameters of each core network component.
 The file is pre-configured with parameters related to this scenario.
 The table contains the location of the configuration files.
 These files contains allowed configurable parameters. **Keep checking this file it is possible that we will add new parameters for new features.**

+You can also check configuration on our [wiki](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/wikis/home)

 ```console
 | File Name   | Repository                                   | Location                                                                                              |